 - Will there be on-site supervision?

-- Alcohol based hand rubs won’t work if your hands are greasy or visibly dirty.
-If it’s not possible to wash with soap and water, make sure to use towelettes to remove grease and dirt before using an alcohol based hand rub.
+- Alcohol-based hand rubs won’t work if your hands are greasy or visibly dirty.
+If it’s not possible to wash with soap and water, use towelettes to remove grease and dirt before using an alcohol-based hand rub

-- Bring sturdy boots or shoes for the children to wear while in the petting zoo.
-This will help prevent children from slipping and falling.
-At the end of the visit, children should change into a clean pair of shoes and then wash their hands.
-Put the dirty shoes in a bag and clean them at home.
+- Wear sturdy boots or shoes while at the petting zoo.
+This will help prevent you and your child from slipping and falling.
+At the end of the visit change into a clean pair of shoes and then wash your hands.
+Put the dirty shoes in a bag and clean them at home

-Teach children how to wash their hands properly by following these steps:
+Teach your child how to wash their hands properly by following these steps:

 For More Information

 For more information, see the following: